jcludwig/FsDiagrams/README.md

 # FsDiagrams
-A diagramming framework for F#
+A diagramming framework for F#.